 Your rights as a carer

-As a carer you have certain rights, and these have been brought together in the Carers (Scotland) Act which came into force on 1st April 2018.
+As a carer you have certain rights, and these have been brought together in the Carers (Scotland) Act.
 The Carers’ charter contains information about your rights as an adult carer or young carer in Scotland.

 Who is a carer